jenkinsci/kubernetes-cd-plugin/README.md

    You may also prepare the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) beforehand. and reference the secret from your resource configurations directly.

+## Resource Types

+The following resource types are supported by the plugin:

+* Deployment
+* Replica Set
+* Replication Controller - No rolling-update support.
+If that's required, consider using [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment).
+* Daemon Set
+* Pod
+* Job
+* Service
+* Ingress
+* Secret - The plugin also provides secrets configuration.

+In the context of continuous integration & continuous deployment, only those resources that need to be updated regularly should be placed in Jenkins deployment.
+So most of the time the plugin should mainly deal with resources of type **Deployment**.

 ## Pipeline Support